veganaize/closure-compiler/Flags-and-Options.md

 **--assume_function_wrapper**
 Enable additional optimizations based on the assumption that the output will be wrapped with a function wrapper\.
 This flag is used to indicate that "global" declarations will not actually be global but instead isolated to the compilation unit\.
 This enables additional optimizations\.

+**--debug**
+Enable debugging options\.
+Property renaming uses long mangled names which can be mapped back to the original name\.

 **--export_local_property_definitions**
 Generates export code for local properties marked with @export